DoodzCode/RustyOreganTrail/design/talking_with_myself.md

 ## No More Biomes?

+`Fuck Biomes`

 TerrainTypes would actually belong to TrailPoints.

 Terrain in a given location does not change.
 Weather does.

 TerrainType is static, while Weather is dynamic.